CAU20-OSS-Project-Team-5/ttum/README.md

 ## Files and Folders
 ### uml_model and usecase_model.py
 - A tensorflow model utilizing **seq2seq**
-- Receives `train.csv` as input and trains the model
+- Receives `train.csv` as input and trains the model.

 ### Training Data File (.csv)
 #### train.csv